MhtRed/template_04/README.md

 ## Technologies used:

-- HTML5 (Semantic Elements)
+- HTML5
 - CSS3
-  - my own framework (I 've build my own CSS framework as I am workin on the project to take advantage of repeated CSS pattern used in this design)
+  - my own framework (I 've build my own CSS framework as I was working on the project to take advantage of repeated CSS pattern used in this design)
   - flex box
   - CSS Grid
   - ...